tomzx/blog.tomrochette.com-content/agi/the-philosophy-of-agi/article.md

 # Opinions
 ## Forming and changing opinion
-* Opinions should be volatile, that is, it should be subject to change over time, but exist and be relied on at any given time
+* Opinions should be volatile, that is, it should be subject to change over time, but exist and be relied on at any given time to form composite opinions (opinions based on prior opinions)
 * The idea of volatility is that an AGI agent needs to be able to take decisions and proceed further into its thinking
 * If at some point arguments are brought up that goes against what the agent believes in, these arguments should be evaluated against the existing framework that has been built
 * When evaluating a position on a topic, it is important to consider the veracity of the facts presented
-* It is also important to evaluate how often this opinion and its related facts would have useful to us compared to our existing position
+* It is also important to evaluate how often an opinion and its related facts have been useful to us compared to our existing position

 ## Opinions as Reinforcement Learning Problems
 * In reinforcement learning, our objective is to maximize total reward